falibabaei/phyto-plankton-classification/references/README_marketplace.md

 ## 3.3: Predict with OSCAR

+Oscar has two options, either you can work through the oscar website (user friendly) or you can use python scripts (coding experience.)
+## 3.3.1: Predict through site

-You can follow the [Oscar Tutorial](https://docs.ai4os.eu/en/latest/user/howto/deploy/oscar.html).
+You can follow the [Oscar Tutorial](https://docs.ai4eosc.eu/en/latest/howtos/deploy/oscar-manual.html).
-But basically go to: https://inference.cloud.ai4eosc.eu/ui/#/login and sign in and look for the 'phyto-plankton-classifier'.
+But basically go to: https://inference.cloud.ai4eosc.eu/ui/#/login or https://inference-walton.cloud.imagine-ai.eu/ui/#/login and sign in and look for the 'phyto-plankton-classifier'.
+You can put upload images in the phytoplankton-classifier bucket under "input" and found the results under "output".

 If  you don't have an account yet then: